 The flag is formed by the consolidation after that big move up.
 As a result, the consolidation period can be filled with candles such as doji candlesticks and hammer candlesticks.
 These tell a story of indecision.

-Hence the shape of the flag isn’t as important as what it’s telling you.
+Hence, the shape of the flag is less important than what it’s telling you.
 For example, a stock with a strong move up and consolidates but refuses to drop tells a story.
 As a result, know what the story is.

 If you’ve been in candlesticks school and paying attention, then you’ve heard the phrase, find the patterns within the pattern.
 Candlesticks group together over some time to form these patterns.